 Skip to contents

-An execution plan describes how Rducks should marshal DuckDB chunks and what concurrency model is allowed.
-When stored on a connection it is the default for future rducks_register_scalar_udf() calls and updates the native runtime backend used for matching concurrent execution; the selected evaluator/marshalling is frozen into each registered scalar UDF's database-catalog metadata.
+An execution plan describes where Rducks evaluates registered scalar-UDF chunks: in the current R process (transport = "inproc") or in persistent worker R processes (transport = "ipc").
+When stored on a connection it is the default for future rducks_register_scalar_udf() calls and updates the native runtime backend used for matching concurrent execution; the resolved transport metadata is frozen into each registered scalar UDF's database-catalog metadata.
 It is separate from DuckDB function kind and from scalar-UDF registration semantics such as Rducks evaluation mode ("scalar" row calls versus "vectorized" chunk calls), argument/return types, NULL handling, error handling, and side effects.

 Usage